 UNICEF RRSA GOLD AWARD

-The past three years has been a journey for the Chisenhale community, as we strive to ensure that pupils, staff and all stakeholders are aware of the UN Convention on the Rights of the Child.
-At Chisenhale, we recognise the importance of children’s rights awareness as it enables them to be responsible citizens in a world of possibilities.
+At Chisenhale we strive to ensure that pupils, staff and all stakeholders are aware of the UN Convention on the Rights of the Child.
+We recognise the importance of children’s rights awareness as it enables them to be responsible citizens in a world of possibilities.

 Please read the report below: